-We are always investing in new caravan holiday homes; here are some of those we have bought in the last year or so.
-Three of our caravans “Perch” No 8, “Roach” No 9, “Teal” No 11 and "Wigeon" No 12 have been replaced by 4 brand NEW 2018 Swift Moselle Super Deluxe 40’ x 12’ caravan holiday homes.
+We are always investing in new caravan holiday homes; In the last year or so, we have bought several, including “Perch” No 8, “Roach” No 9, “Teal” No 11 and "Wigeon" No 12 have been replaced by 4 brand NEW 2018 Swift Moselle Super Deluxe 40’ x 12’ caravan holiday homes.
 They are beautifully positioned (No 9 “Roach” is pet friendly) with two bedrooms (1 double, 1 twin) or three bedrooms (1 double, 2 twin) and a lounge double.
-Central heated and double-glazed with integrated fridge/freezer and integrated microwave.
-These holiday homes have a bathroom with large shower cubicle and a fully fitted kitchen.
-The lounge has comfortable seating, dining table and chairs, also flat screen TV/DVD.
+Central-heated and double-glazed, with integrated fridge/freezer and integrated microwave.
+These holiday homes have a bathroom with a large shower cubicle.
+And there is a fully fitted kitchen.
+The lounge has comfortable seating, dining table and chairs, and flat screen TV/DVD.
 The caravans have a large decking area with table and chairs to sit back, relax and enjoy the waterfront views.

 “Pike” No 7 at the North end of the Caravan Park next to the Boat O' Rhone Bridge has been replaced by a brand NEW 2014 Swift Moselle Super Deluxe 40' x 12' caravan holiday home.
 It is a peacefully positioned waterfront caravan holiday home with three bedrooms (1 double, 2 twins), central heated, double-glazed and integrated fridge/freezer.
 This holiday home has a bathroom with large shower cubicle and a fully fitted kitchen.
 The spacious lounge has comfortable seating, dining table and chairs, also wall mounted flat screen TV/DVD.
 It also has a large 'Super Decking' area with table and chairs to sit back, relax and enjoy the fantastic views over Loch Ken and Galloway Hills.
 This caravan holiday home is in the most wonderful private position, closest to the Old Railway, ideal for families and fishermen.

-Our 4 beautiful brand NEW 2014 caravan holiday homes are becoming increasinglypopular and have had many positive reviews amongst our customers since the start of the year.
-They are even now being booked for next year 2019!
+Our 4 beautiful caravan holiday homes are becoming increasinglypopular and have had many positive reviews amongst our customers since the start of the year.

 - Luxurious waterfront super deluxe and deluxe 2 & 3 bedroom holiday homes for hire.